 Vegans in Malaysia

 Limitations exist as to what Muslims can eat.
 In fact, certain animals like pigs and any carnivores are not allowed to be eaten.
-Also, about 6.2% Hindus live in Malaysia.
-While not all Hindus are vegans, but some are!
-So, there are of course numbers of restaurant that offer vegans options, especially if it’s in the city center.
+Also, about 6.2% of Hindus live in Malaysia.
+While not all Hindus are vegans, some are!
+So, there are of course a number of restaurants that offer vegans options, especially if it’s in the city center.
 But, not much in the countryside.
 However, not to worry.
 Malaysians always have a vegetable dish as a side dish whenever we have our meals.
 If you are ever visiting Malaysia don’t be afraid to enter any restaurant.
 They usually serve vegetable dishes.
 Really nice to eat with rice.
 And it’s not just plain raw vegetables.
 Some cook the same way other main dishes were prepared.

 Substitutes Available in Malaysian Cuisine

-There abundances of ingredients that can become substitutes for meat available in Malaysia.
+There are abundances of ingredients that can become substitutes for meat available in Malaysia.
 The usual substitute for vegans is the mushroom, because of the meaty texture it has.
 Many vegetables that in my personal views possess that quality as well, that might only available in South East Asia.
 They are Rebung, Nangka Muda, Jantung Pisang, and even Jering and Petai.
-Jering and petai can be quite troublesome, and people might not like the first time they try it.
+Jering and petai can be quite troublesome, and people might not like them the first time they try them.

 Hot or Not?

-Most people who not used to Asian food would say any dish that has chilies or curry is too hot for them.
-But, I think its matter of not getting used to certain flavor yet.
+Most people who are not used to Asian food would say any dish that has chilies or curry is too hot for them.
+But, I think its matter of not getting used to a certain flavor yet.
 I remember I did not like cheese when I was a kid because I was not used to it.
 I thought the smell is weird.
 The cheese was not locally produced in Malaysia.
 But, then I grew to love it.

 Tempeh, Another Choice for Malaysian Cuisine

 Tempeh is another choice.
 For any soy-based food lovers out there, you will love Tempeh.
 It’s good to be eaten as a snack as well.
 Just cut in small pieces and fry it till golden brown.
 Tempeh can be recreated into many dishes.
-One recipe that uses tempeh in the Masak Lemak Cili Api.
-A restaurant in Kuala Lumpur creates the burger patty from tempeh and black beans.
+One recipe that uses tempeh is the Masak Lemak Cili Api.
+A restaurant in Kuala Lumpur creates a burger patty from tempeh and black beans.
 And into many more of dishes, you can imagine!